fpserg/RealMe/docs/PRODUCT/MS_BOOTSTRAP/OR_SPEC.md

 At the end of the operational day:

-1. CURRENT_WBT is finalized into WBTD.
+1. CURRENT_WBT becomes WBTD.
-2. Operational Record status becomes Closed.
+2. The Operational Record becomes Closed.
 3. Both artifacts are archived.

-4. Neither artifact is modified again.
+After archival, neither artifact is modified.

-Morning Serpent uses the archived Operational Record and WBTD to initialize the next day.
+Morning Serpent uses these archived artifacts to initialize the next operational day.

 ---

-# Immutability
+# Historical Integrity

 Once archived, the Operational Record is immutable.

-Errors discovered later should be corrected through new operational entries rather than rewriting history whenever practical.
+If a historical error is discovered later, correction should normally occur through a new factual entry rather than rewriting history.

 Historical integrity takes precedence over cosmetic perfection.